rust-lang/book/README.md

 [![Build Status](https://travis-ci.org/rust-lang/book.svg?branch=master)](https://travis-ci.org/rust-lang/book)

-This repository contains the source of "the Rust Programming Language".
+This repository contains the source of "The Rust Programming Language" book.

-The book is available in dead-tree form from No Starch Press!
-Check [the No Starch Page][nostarch] for the latest information on the release date and how to order.
+[The book is available in dead-tree form from No Starch Press][nostarch]

 [nostarch]: https://nostarch.com/rust

-You can read the book for free online!
+You can also read the book for free online.
 Please see the book as shipped with the latest [stable], [beta], or [nightly] Rust releases.
 Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.